 The growth of Priority Pass has been widely applauded as they brought in more non-lounge options to travelers.
 However, credit card companies have been paying for that growth.
 With American Express investing in their own Centurion Lounges, they didn’t want to bear the costs of paying for restaurant access.
-This latest devaluation is just a symptom of this strategy by the company.
+As a consequence, this latest devaluation is just a symptom of this strategy by the company.

 Remaining AmEx Priority Pass Non-Lounge Options

 As a result of these changes, a small number of non-lounge airport experiences (mostly Minute Suites) will remain available subject to complimentary benefit provided by American Express.
 These locations are shown below:

 |Minute Suites||DFW||Dallas / Fort Worth International||Terminal D||USA|

 |Sleep'n'fly - the new airport sleep concept by YAWN||DXB||Dubai International||Terminal 3, Concourse A||UAE|

 Memberships Are Unchanged For Cards Like The Chase Sapphire Reserve

 Chase cardholders will continue to have access to non-lounge restaurants through their Priority Pass memberships that come with their cards.